Could Galakrond be the Dragonflight end-boss? What we know about Tyr, the dragonflights, and Galakrond

 - Alexstrasza, the Life-Binder, was blessed by Eonar, to safeguard all living creatures of the world.

-- Ysera, the Awakened, or the Dreamer, also blessed by Eonar to watch the Emerald Dream.
+- Ysera, the Awakened, or the Dreamer, was blessed by Eonar to watch the Emerald Dream.

-- Nozdormu, the Timeless One, was tasked by Aman’Thul to guard time and all the pathways.
+- Nozdormu, the Timeless One, was tasked by Aman’Thul with safeguarding time and all the pathways.
 That would of course cause him to go insane in the pathways of time, and create an evil version of himself, Murozond.